apt-007/abdal-anydesk-remote-ip-detector/README.md

 These videos showcase how the vulnerability operates, illustrating the steps and impact on IP address privacy.

 ## 💎 Introduction
-The Abdal AnyDesk Remote IP Detector is a Proof-of-Concept (PoC) tool that exploits a vulnerability in AnyDesk’s "Allow Direct Connections" feature.
-When this option is enabled and the connection port is set to 7070 on the attacker's system only, it allows a user with only the AnyDesk ID of the target to retrieve their public IP address without requiring any settings to be changed on the target system.
-Additionally, if both systems are connected to the same network, it is also possible to obtain the private IP address of the target.
+The **Abdal AnyDesk Remote IP Detector** is a Proof-of-Concept (PoC) tool that exploits a **Zero-Day vulnerability** discovered on **October 27, 2024**, in AnyDesk’s "Allow Direct Connections" feature.
+When this option is enabled, and the connection port is set to 7070 on the attacker's system only, it allows an attacker to retrieve the public IP address of a target using only the AnyDesk ID, without any configuration changes on the target system.
+Additionally, if both systems are on the same network, the attacker can also obtain the target’s private IP address.

 ## 💀 Vulnerability Overview
-This vulnerability leverages the "Allow Direct Connections" feature in AnyDesk, potentially exposing sensitive IP information of a target.
-Attackers can use this flaw to acquire the public IP and, under certain conditions, the private IP address of the target machine.
-The vulnerability highlights privacy risks associated with remote access tools when security settings are not appropriately configured.
+This **Zero-Day vulnerability** in AnyDesk's "Allow Direct Connections" feature exposes sensitive IP information of the target.
+Attackers can exploit this flaw to retrieve the public IP address, and, in specific cases, the private IP address of the target system.
+This vulnerability poses significant privacy risks, particularly when security configurations are insufficiently protected in remote access tools.

 ## ✨ Features
 * Retrieves public IP address of a remote system when AnyDesk ID is known.